Welcome to Class 6

 Mrs Robson is Class 6’s teacher.

-Mrs Porter is their teaching assistant.
+Mrs King and Mrs Porter are their teaching assistants.

 Welcome to Year 6